xwang6-cy/WebApp-MBTA/instructions.md

 >pip install Flask
 # or
 >python -m pip install Flask
-# MacOS/Linux
+# on MacOS/Linux:
 >python3 -m pip install Flask
 ```
 ### 2. Why Flask?
 In the introduction, we defined `Flask` as a "web framework", but what does that actually mean?
 Let's dig deeper.
 Before this, let's develop a better understanding of how the internet works.

 When you open up a web page in your browser (e.g. Chrome, Firefox, etc.), it makes an HTTP request to a server somewhere in the world.
 This could be something like GET me the home page.
 This server handles this request, sending back data (this can be in the form of HTML, JSON, XML, etc.), which is rendered by your browser.

 This is where Flask comes in - it allows you to create the logic to make a web server quickly in Python.
-You can write logic that will execute when a request is made for one of your routes (e.g. www.mysuperawesomevlog.com/new).
+You can write logic that will execute when a request is made for one of your routes (e.g. www.MySuperAwesomeVlog.com/new).

-### 3. Quickstart
+### 3. Flask Quickstart
 Read the following sections of [Flask Quickstart documentation](https://flask.palletsprojects.com/en/2.2.x/quickstart/):

 - A Minimal Application